 i.
 “The pure vestments of the priests were symbols of stainless character, befitting the ministers of a holy God.
 The psalmist prays that the symbol may truly represent the inner reality.”
 (Maclaren)

 ii.
-When God’s servants are not clothed with righteousness, it may cause some of God’s people to lose some of their joy.
-“No surer sign of God’s gracious presence with a people, than a powerful ministry, clothed with inward purity and holiness, represented by the holy garments.”
+When God’s servants are not clothed with righteousness, it can cause God’s people to lose some of their joy. “[There is] no surer sign of God’s gracious presence with a people, than a powerful ministry, clothed with inward purity and holiness, represented by the holy garments.”
 (Trapp)

 B. The promise of God’s blessing.